carpentries-incubator/python-text-analysis/_episodes/03-preprocessing.md

 Across the texts in our corpus, our authors write with different styles, preferring different dictions, punctuation, and so on.

-To prepare our data to be more uniformly understood by our algorithms later, we need to (a) break it into smaller units, (b) replace words with their roots, and (c) remove unwanted common or unhelpful words and punctuation.
+To prepare our data to be more uniformly understood by our early models, we need to (a) break it into smaller units, (b) replace words with their roots, and (c) remove unwanted common or unhelpful words and punctuation.

 ### Tokenization

 Tokenization is the process of breaking down texts (strings of characters) into words, groups of words, and sentences.
 A string of characters needs to be understood by a program as smaller units so that it can be embedded.
 These are called **tokens**.

-While our tokens will be words, this will not always be the case.
-Different models may have different ways of tokenizing strings.
+While our tokens will be single words for now, this will not always be the case.
+Different models have different ways of tokenizing strings.
 The strings may be broken down into multiple word tokens, single word tokens, or even components of words like letters or morphology.
 Punctuation may or may not be included.

 We will be using a tokenizer that breaks documents into single words for this lesson.